shifterbit/fraymakers-api-docs/docs/hscript/MakingUseOfPorts.md

 Putting the pieces together we have something like this:

-First we setup our variables for each of our players
+First we set up our variables for each of our players
 ```haxe
 var player1: Character = null;
 var player1Glow:GlowFilter = null;